Kenneth Strong: Allied Forces Headquarters

 Strong was appointed Head of the German Section at MI14 in August 1939.
 He liaised with French intelligence until the Fall of France in June 1940.
-Thereafter, his section was concerned with the prospect of a German invasion of Britain.
+Thereafter, his section was concerned with the prospect of a German invasion.
 In April 1941, he assumed command of the 4th/5th Battalion Royal Scots Fusiliers, part of the 52nd (Lowland) Division.
-Then, in March 1942, he became Brigadier General Staff (BGS) for Intelligence at General Alan Brooke's GHQ Home Forces.
+In March 1942, he became Brigadier General Staff (BGS) for Intelligence at GHQ Home Forces.
 For his services, Strong was appointed an Officer of the Order of the British Empire.